Kerry Washington: 2010–2018: Breakthrough and Scandal

-2019–present: Continued success and acclaim
+Since 2019

 In 2019, Washington directed the seventh episode of the second season of Showtime's SMILF.
 She then starred in Live in Front of a Studio Audience on ABC in a recreation of The Jeffersons, portraying the role of Helen Willis.
 The same year, she reprised her role in the film adaptation of the Broadway play American Son, which she also executive produced, for Netflix.
 The film had its world premiere at the Toronto International Film Festival on September 12, 2019, and was released on November 1, 2019.

 In 2020, Washington served as an executive producer on The Fight, a documentary film revolving around legal battles lawyers for the ACLU face during the Trump administration, which had its world premiere at the Sundance Film Festival on January 30, 2020.
 That same year, she served as an executive producer and starred alongside Reese Witherspoon in the Hulu miniseries Little Fires Everywhere, an adaptation of Celeste Ng's 2017 novel of the same name.
 Washington directed the ninth episode of the fourth season of the HBO comedy series Insecure.

 In September 2020, she won the Primetime Emmy Award for Outstanding Variety Special (Live) as a producer of the television special Live in Front of a Studio Audience.
 In December 2020, Washington starred in The Prom, directed by Ryan Murphy for Netflix, as Mrs. Greene.

-From 2022, Washington will star in the recurring role of fourth-grade teacher Ms. Peyton in The Simpsons.
+From 2022, Washington will star in the recurring role of fourth-grade teacher Rayshelle Peyton in The Simpsons.
 She plays Professor Clarissa Dovey in the film adaptation of Soman Chainani's The School for Good and Evil.

-Upcoming projects

-In November 2018, Washington was attached to star in, and executive produce, 24/7 directed by Eva Longoria for Universal Pictures.
-She will star in and produce action film Shadow Force directed by Joe Carnahan for Lionsgate.

-In August 2021, Washington planned to produce and star in, an adaptation of Diane Cardwells memoir, for Netflix.
-She will star in the war drama Six Triple Eight directed by Tyler Perry.
+Washington will next star in the war drama The Six Triple Eight directed by Tyler Perry, and in the action thriller Shadow Force.
+She will also star alongside an ensemble cast in Rian Johnson's third installment of the Knives Out film series, titled Wake Up Dead Man.

 Personal life

+Washington wrote in her memoir that a boy inappropriately touched her when she was a child.
+She also wrote in her memoir that, "By the time I got to college, my relationship with food and my body had become a toxic cycle of self-abuse that utilized the tools of starvation, binge eating, body obsession and compulsive exercise", and that she had suicidal thoughts.

 Washington was engaged to actor David Moscow from October 2004 to March 2007.

-Washington married NFL player Nnamdi Asomugha on June 24, 2013 in Hailey, Idaho.
+Washington married former NFL player Nnamdi Asomugha on June 24, 2013, in Hailey, Idaho.
 They have a daughter and a son.

-As a sort of souvenir or memento, she usually tries to keep something from every character that she plays, such as an item of wardrobe or a piece of furniture from the house the character lived in.
+She is also a stepmother to Asomugha's daughter from a previous relationship.

 On May 19, 2013, she was the commencement speaker for her alma mater, George Washington University.
 Before giving her commencement address she was presented with an honorary Doctorate of Fine Arts.